 To learn more about how to use valuation multiples, check out our business valuation fundamentals course.

 Download CFI’s free EV to EBITDA Excel Template to calculate the ratio and play with some examples on your own.

-The above template is designed to give you a simple example how the math on the ratio works and calculate some examples yourself!
+The above template is designed to give you a simple example of how the math on the ratio works and to calculate some examples yourself!

 Download the Free Template